RHInception/talook/README.md

 * JSON based configuration
 * host and environment REST endpoints
 * Ajaxy
+* Unit tested

 ## Unittests
 Use *nosetests -v* from the main directory to execute unittests.

 ## Configuration
-Configuration of the server is done in JSON and is kept in the current directories config.json file.
+Configuration of the server is done in JSON and is by default kept in the current directories config.json file.
+You can override the location by setting SYSTATS_CONFIG_FILE environment variable or using the -c/--config switch on the all in one server.

 | Name          | Type | Value                                         |
 |---------------|------|-----------------------------------------------|